 1. Bartel, D. P. MicroRNAs: genomics, biogenesis, mechanism, and function.
 Cell 116, 281–-297 (2004).

 2. Ambros, V. The functions of animal microRNAs.
 Nature 431, 350–-355 (2004).

 3. He, L. & Hannon, G. J. MicroRNAs: small RNAs with a big role in gene regulation.
 Nature Rev. Genet.
 5, 522–-531 (2004).

 These are not spotted arrays!
 Our microRNA microarray synthesis is based on a proprietary µParaflo® microfluidic chip technology developed in house.
-This flexible technology enables fast, on chip synthesis of microarrays when ordered. (vs. an off-the-shelf spotted array) Please see our µParaflo® technology bulletin for further information.
+This flexible technology enables fast, on chip synthesis of microarrays when ordered. (vs. an off-the-shelf spotted array) Please see our µParaflo® technology support documents for further information.

 LC Sciences offers the most comprehensive line of standard microRNA detection arrays – all species for which sequence data exist in the miRBase Sequence Database.
 Although the sequence database is being continually updated as new sequences are experimentally verified, the contents of our standard arrays are updated in synchronization with the miRBase.
 This synchronization is made possible by our flexible µParaflo® microfluidic chip technology